 Side Effects of Muscle Relaxers and Alcohol

 Combining muscle relaxers and alcohol intensifies the sedating effects of both substances.
 On that note, how long does it take for muscle relaxants to take effect?
-Most muscle relaxants start affecting the system within 30 minutes from intake and stay in effect for as long as six hours.
+Most muscle relaxants start affecting the system within 30 minutes of intake and stay in effect for as long as six hours.
 During this period, side effects connected with these prescription drugs also become evident and may become gravely intensified with alcohol intake .

-Following are side effects that may arise from alcohol-muscle relaxant interactions:
+The following are side effects that may arise from alcohol-muscle relaxant interactions: